3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 Console type [vt100]:
 ```

-Unfortunately pfSense had problem getting DHCP offer and didn't configure IP
+Unfortunately, pfSense had problem getting DHCP offer and didn't configure IP
 address - we tried to figure out what is wrong but my BSD-fu is low.
 We also
 checked static IP configuration, but there is no result either.
-This lead us to [ask on forum](https://forum.netgate.com/topic/133697/pfsense-2-4-3-hvm-with-pci-passthrough-no-packets-received).
+This leads us to [ask on the forum](https://forum.netgate.com/topic/133697/pfsense-2-4-3-hvm-with-pci-passthrough-no-packets-received).

 # Xen debian.cfg